pixeldroid/lsdoc/README.md

 then run `bundle install` to retrieve and install the project dependencies on [Jekyll][jekyll] and the [GitHub Pages gem][ghpages-gem]

-### compiling from source
+### compiling from source and installing for use

     $ rake lib:install
+    $ rake template:install

-this will build the lsdoc library and install it in the currently configured sdk
+this will build the lsdoc library and install it and the ghpages-template in the currently configured sdk

 ### running tests